-This Kung Pao shrimp is quick and easy to make with succulent shrimp stir fried with bell peppers, scallions, and peanuts in a savory, spicy sauce.
+This Kung Pao shrimp is quick and easy to make with plump shrimp stir fried with bell peppers, chilies, and crunchy peanuts in a savory, spicy sauce.
 You're going to love the way I make it.

 We're making one of my favorite shrimp stir fry recipes in the Chili Pepper Madness kitchen tonight, one you're surely going to love.

 It's Kung Pao Shrimp, and it is not only loaded with flavor, but it is super easy to make.

 This is recipe you'll have on the table in under 30 minutes, even if you're a slow cook like me.
 There's no need to order Chinese takeout for kung pao dishes when you can make it yourself at home.

 Kung Pao Shrimp is Chinese-inspired dish of marinated shrimp stir fried with vegetables and peanuts in a sweet, savory, spicy sauce.
 You'll more traditionally find Kung Pao Chicken, a famous stir fry dish, but this shrimp version is just as satisfying.

 The origins hail from the Sichuan province of China, which produces highly flavorful dishes with wonderful ingredients.